 - Establish a regular schedule for physical activity.

-- Incorporate activity into daily routines, such as taking the stairs instead of the elevator.
+- Make being active a part of daily life, like taking the stairs instead of the elevator.

 - Embrace a healthier lifestyle yourself, so you'll be a positive role model for your family.